-4. Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty taking into account historical experience, current trends and other relevant factors.
+4. Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty

+The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
+Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.